U.S. Route 41 in Florida: Miami to Tampa

 US 41, along with the Tamiami Trail designation, begins its northward journey at an intersection with US 1 in downtown Miami.

 Between Miami and Naples, US 41 cuts across the Florida peninsula, running through the vast Everglades wilderness.
 This section has been designated a National Scenic Byway.
 The byway runs east–west through the Big Cypress National Preserve, skirting the northern border of the Everglades National Park for about 20 mi.
-The part of the highway between Tampa and Miami is known as the Tamiami Trail (derived from the combination of Tampa and Miami, the road's two ends), thus, this section of the road is commonly known as the East Trail, as it runs east–west across this part of the state, in contrast to the road's otherwise distinctively north–south routing.
+The part of the highway between Tampa and Miami is known as Tamiami Trail (derived from the combination of Tampa and Miami, the road's two ends), thus, this section of the road is commonly known as the East Trail, as it runs east–west across this part of the state, in contrast to the road's otherwise distinctively north–south routing.
 Alligators are a common sight along the scenic Tamiami Trail from Miami to Naples.
 Unlike the parallel road, Alligator Alley, the trail is only one lane in each direction, and it has no fences to keep wildlife from crossing it.

 In Naples, US 41 changes direction at the intersection of hidden SR 90 and hidden SR 45, turning from west to north towards Tampa, or from south to east towards Miami.
-This segment of US 41 is still considered the Tamiami Trail.
+This segment of US 41 is still considered Tamiami Trail.
 US 41 has a bypass in Fort Myers that separates from the trail, however in the Venice Area, US 41 breaks away from the trail onto hidden SR 45A, while US 41 Business uses the trail.
 A connector to I-75 can be found just north of the northern end of the business route.

 Two major US highways terminate at US 41 in the Sarasota metropolitan area.
 The first is US 301 in Sarasota, which runs straight, while US 41 curves to the west towards the John Ringling Causeway, only to turn back north again.
 North of the western end of it CR 610, it runs along the western edge of Sarasota-Bradenton International Airport where it crosses the Sarasota-Manatee County line.
 Across from the airport, the road serves as the address for New College of Florida, and then the University of South Florida's Sarasota/Manatee Campus.
 In Bradenton, US 41 makes a sharp turn east onto SR 684 at the intersection of US 41 Business.
 The road curves north onto SR 55 and it encounters US 301 again, and shares a short concurrency with the road across the Manatee River.
 US 301 makes a sharp right turn onto SR 43 at a diamond interchange, while US 41 continues north.
 Just after the interchange with the northern end of US 41 Business in Memphis, another interchange exists with the southern end of US 301 exists.
 Here, US 41 rejoins hidden SR 45, while hidden SR 55 moves to US 19, where it will stay until it reaches Perry.
 The rest of US 41's journey will continue along the east coast of Tampa Bay.